-- Used for statistical analysis for management purposes in order to administer, market or improve the Service.
+- Used for statistical analysis for management purposes in order to administer, market or improve our service to you;

 You will always have the option not to receive marketing communications from us and we will only contact you if you have given us your consent to do so.
 You can withdraw your consent or object at any time by contacting us at email@example.com, or in relation to marketing messages you receive, by using the unsubscribe option included in those messages.

-We will never share, sell or rent your Personal Data to any third parties.
+We will never sell or rent your Personal Data to any third parties.

 You have the right, at any time, to ask for a copy, transfer, update or correct any information we hold about you.
 If you wish to do this, please contact us at firstname.lastname@example.org.

-Your Personal Data is retained for as long as necessary to fulfil the purposes of the Service.
+Your Personal Data is retained for as long as necessary to fulfil the purposes of the services we provide to you.